microsoft/react-native-windows/vnext/docs/NativeModules.md

 Native modules contain (or wrap) native code which can then be exposed to JS.
 To accomplish this in RNW, at a high level you must:

 1. Author a class that calls your native code.
+There are no requirements that the class is inherited from a specific class or interface.
 2. Add custom attributes to your class:
    1. `ReactModule` for the class.
    2. `ReactMethod` or `ReactSyncMethod` for asynchronous or synchronous methods.
-   3. `ReactConstant` for fields that represent constants.
+   3. `ReactConstant` for fields or properties that represent constants.
    4. `ReactConstantProvider` for methods that provide a set of constants.
    5. `ReactEvent` for fields or properties that represent events.
-3. Register your new native module in a package.
-A package is a public class that implements `INativeModulePackage` interface.
+3. Register your new native module in a ReactNative package.
+A package is a public class that implements `IReactPackageProvider` interface.
 4. Add the package to your React Native application.
+5. In JavaScript code:
+   1. Read native module constants.
+   2. Subscribe to the native module events.
-5. Invoke your native module from within your React Native JS code.
+   3. Invoke the native module methods.

 As an alternative to using classes with attributes, we can add native module definitions directly in the React package.

-### Sample Native Module using Microsoft.ReactNative.SharedManaged (recommended)
+### Sample Native Module using Microsoft.ReactNative.Managed (recommended)

 #### 1. Authoring your Native Module

 Here is a sample native module written in C# called `FancyMath`.
-It is a simple class which provides its name, an initialization method, two numerical constants and a method.
+It is a simple class that defines two numerical constants and a method 'add'.

 *FancyMath.cs*
 ```csharp